Derplar/Capstone-Project/README.md

 The default for each option should be fine.

-Navigate to the repository location in your computer, go into reactapp/reactapp/ and copy all contents into the srcHolder, then delete all files in reactapp/reactapp/
+Navigate to the repository location in your computer, go into reactapp/reactapp/src and copy all contents into the srcHolder, then delete all files in reactapp/reactapp/

-Open up the command line terminal and navigate INTO the web folder.
+Open up the command line terminal and navigate back one directory, back to reactapp/

 then type in the command

-npx create-react-app react
+npx create-react-app reactapp

 npm add axios